stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 zeal and adventurousness to wonder about the unknown realm beyond those mysterious mountains.
 As our guarded messages stated, we rested at midnight after our day of terror and bafflement;
-but not without a tentative plan for one or more range-crossing altitude flights in a lightened plane with a&euml;rial camera and geologist&rsquo;s outfit, beginning the following morning.
+but not without a tentative plan for one or more range-crossing altitude flights in a lightened plane with aërial camera and geologist's outfit, beginning the following morning.
-It was decided that Danforth and I try it first, and we awaked at 7 A.M. intending an early trip; though heavy winds&mdash;mentioned in our brief bulletin to the outside world&mdash;delayed our start till nearly nine o&rsquo;clock.
+It was decided that Danforth and I try it first, and we awaked at 7 A.M. intending an early trip; though heavy winds--mentioned in our brief bulletin to the outside world--delayed our start till nearly nine o'clock.

-  I have already repeated the non-committal story we told the men at camp&mdash;and relayed outside&mdash;after our return sixteen hours later.
-It is now my terrible duty to amplify this account by filling in the merciful blanks with hints of what we really saw in the hidden trans-montane world&mdash;hints of the revelations which have finally driven Danforth to a nervous collapse.
-I wish he would add a really frank word about the thing which he thinks he alone saw&mdash;even though it was probably a nervous delusion&mdash;and which was perhaps the last straw that put him where he is; but he is firm against that.
+  I have already repeated the non-committal story we told the men at camp--and relayed outside--after our return sixteen hours later.
+It is now my terrible duty to amplify this account by filling in the merciful blanks with hints of what we really saw in the hidden trans-montane world--hints of the revelations which have finally driven Danforth to a nervous collapse.
+I wish he would add a really frank word about the thing which he thinks he alone saw--even though it was probably a nervous delusion--and which was perhaps the last straw that put him where he is; but he is firm against that.
 All I can do is to repeat his later disjointed whispers about what set him shrieking as the plane soared back through the wind-tortured mountain pass after that real and tangible shock which I shared.
 This will form my last word.
-If the plain signs of surviving elder horrors in what I disclose be not enough to keep others from meddling with the inner antarctic&mdash;or at least from prying too deeply beneath the surface of that ultimate waste of forbidden secrets and unhuman, aeon-cursed desolation&mdash;the responsibility for unnamable and perhaps immensurable evils will not be mine.
+If the plain signs of surviving elder horrors in what I disclose be not enough to keep others from meddling with the inner antarctic--or at least from prying too deeply beneath the surface of that ultimate waste of forbidden secrets and unhuman, aeon-cursed desolation--the responsibility for unnamable and perhaps immensurable evils will not be mine.

   Danforth and I, studying the notes made by Pabodie in his afternoon flight